ehn-dcc-development/eu-dcc-hcert-spec/README.md

 # Electronic Health Certificates

-This repository contains a proposal for encoding and signing Electronic Health Certificates (EHC), as a candidate to be adapted and adopted by eHealth authorities and other stakeholders as they seem fit.
+This repository contains a proposal for encoding and signing the Electronic Health Certificate (HCERT), as a candidate to be adapted and adopted by eHealth authorities and other stakeholders as they seem fit.

 ## Specification